Fast and Certified Bounding of Security-Constrained DCOPF via Interval Bound Propagation: Results

-In this section, we present simulated test results for the instances collected from various divisions and events of the GO3 competition.
+We formulated\footnote{The implementation of the proposed method is publicly available \cite{project_repo}.} the Problem \ref{problem: SC-DCOPF} in Julia using JuMP and employed Gurobi 13 \cite{gurobi} for benchmarking.
+Computational graphs were built in PyTorch, and IBP computations were performed using the $\alpha,\beta$-CROWN framework.
+All experiments were performed on the Vermont Advanced Computing Center (VACC) using AMD EPYC 7763 CPUs and NVIDIA H200 GPUs.
+We collected a total of 275 test instances from different events and divisions of the GO3 competition.

+The breakdown of the used test cases is presented in the Table \ref{tab:test_system_sizes}.
+We analyzed 25 instances for each bus size having various numbers of contingencies, devices, lines, and time indices.
+We were able to obtain the optimal solutions for cases up to 617 bus systems, which served as a benchmark for the tightness analysis of the IBP bounds.
 Specifically, we compare the bound provided by IBP with the optimal LP solution computed by Gurobi.
 We refer to the difference between these solutions as a ``gap":

-All experiments were performed on the Vermont Advanced Computing Center (VACC) using AMD EPYC 7763 CPUs and NVIDIA H200 GPUs.
-The GO3-inspired SC-DCOPF model was solved using Gurobi in Julia, which served as a benchmark.
-Computational graphs were built in PyTorch, and IBP computations were performed using the $\alpha,\beta$-CROWN.
+Also, IBP bounds were batch computed for all time indices for up to 6717 bus instances, whereas we serially computed the bounds for 8316 bus instances due to memory limitations.